vchan2/vchan2.github.io/2024APCalculusBC.md

   * <a href="https://www.desmos.com/calculator/l3bpllxpmb"> Visualization of: Cable to two points</a>
   * <a href="https://www.desmos.com/calculator/stfesdxk3f"> Visualization of: Distance from point to square root graph</a>
 * Concavity
-  * <a href="https://www.desmos.com/calculator/rn3t3zbamk"> Visualization of relationship between a curve's concavity, its tangent line, and the second derivative </a>
+  * <a href="https://www.desmos.com/calculator/rn3t3zbamk"> Visualization of the relationship between a curve's concavity, its tangent line, and the second derivative </a>
 * Trigonometry
-  * <a href="https://mathisonian.github.io/trig/etymology/"> The etymology of the 6 standard trig fuctions, complete with animations </a>
+  * <a href="https://mathisonian.github.io/trig/etymology/"> The etymology of the 6 standard trig functions, complete with animations </a>
 * Differential Equations
   * <a href="https://www.geogebra.org/m/W7dAdgqc"> Slope field plotter </a>
 * <a href="https://calculus.flippedmath.com/list-of-lessons.html"> Notes, videos, and practice problems for all of AP Calculus AB </a>